Module 5 Briefing Sheet

 - What did you commit to start and stop doing?
 (Are you doing it?)

 - Did you create an accountability circle?
 How are you using them?

 - What action step do you need to take next on your Development Plan?

-- Your strengths to manage it effectively.
+- Your skills to manage the conversation effectively.

-- Your impact on the process.
+- Your leadership style self-awareness and its impact on the conversation.